-We have continued our ten-year relationship with Aviva MS by recently entering into the Aviva master services agreement with Aviva MS, for a term of eight years, effective April 1, 2014 and expiring on March 31, 2022.
-The new Aviva master services agreement replaced our prior master services agreement with the client that was due to expire in November 2016.
+We have continued our ten-year relationship with Aviva MS by entering into the Aviva master services agreement with Aviva MS, in September 2014, for a term of eight years, effective April 1, 2014 and expiring on March 31, 2022.
+The Aviva master services agreement replaced our 2008 Aviva master services agreement with the client that was due to expire in November 2016.
 The agreement continues to provide us with the exclusive right to provide the client with the services we currently provide, and in the same geographic regions, subject to the rights and obligations of the Aviva group under their existing contracts with other providers of similar services.
-Aviva MS has agreed, and further agreed to procure other members of the Aviva group, not to renew or extend such existing contacts unless contractually bound to do so.
+Aviva MS has agreed, and further agreed to procure other members of the Aviva group, not to renew or extend such existing contacts unless they are contractually bound to do so.
 We are also regarded as a preferred supplier with respect to any new services or any new geographic regions in which the client seeks BPM services, subject to our meeting certain conditions of the client's supplier tender process.

 Our clients customarily provide one to three month rolling forecasts of their service requirements.
 Our contracts with our clients do not generally provide for a committed minimum volume of business or committed amounts of revenue, with the exception of the Aviva master services agreement.
-The Aviva master services agreement sets out a minimum commitment level of 3,000 billable full-time employees by Aviva MS up to October 31, 2016 (the last complete month prior to the expiration of the prior master services agreement with Aviva MS).
+The Aviva master services agreement requires Aviva MS to provide us with a minimum volume of business until October 31, 2016 (the last complete month prior to the expiration of the 2008 Aviva master services agreement).
+The minimum volume commitment is calculated as 3,000 billable full time employees, where one billable full time employee is the equivalent of a production employee engaged by us to perform our obligations under the contract for one working day at least nine hours for 250 days a year.
 The revised contract is priced on a full-time equivalent, or FTE, pricing model for certain types of outsourced processes and a non-FTE based pricing model for other types of outsourced processes.
 In the event the mean average monthly volume of business in any rolling three-month period does not reach the minimum volume commitment, Aviva MS has agreed to pay us a minimum commitment fee as liquidated damages.
-Notwithstanding the minimum volume commitment, there are termination at will provisions which permit Aviva MS to terminate the Aviva master services agreement without cause, with six months' notice upon payment of a termination fee.
-The annual minimum volume commitment under this contract was met in fiscal 2014.
-Based on Aviva MS's latest forecast of its service requirements and growth opportunities for fiscal 2015 provided to us, we expect them to meet their annual minimum volume commitment under this contract in fiscal 2015.
+Notwithstanding the minimum volume commitment, there are terminations at will provisions which permit Aviva MS to terminate the Aviva master services agreement without cause, with six months' notice upon payment of a termination fee.
+The annual minimum volume commitment under this contract was not met in fiscal 2015 because of a small reduction in demand for our services provided under the contract in the fourth quarter of fiscal 2015.
+Aviva MS paid us the minimum commitment fee for fiscal 2015.

-The new pricing arrangements under the Aviva master services agreements provide for productivity-related discounts associated with FTE and non-FTE models, some of these discounts will be mandatorily applied through the term of the contract.
+The new pricing arrangements under the Aviva master services agreement provide for productivity-related discounts associated with FTE and non-FTE models.
+Some of these discounts are mandatorily applied through the term of the contract.
 Pricing also varies based on degree of complexity of the outsourced processes.
-The new pricing arrangements under the Aviva master services agreement resulted in lower revenue for the nine months ended December 31, 2014 as compared to the nine months ended December 31, 2013.
-Under the new agreement, we expect our revenue from the client to be lower in fiscal 2015 than fiscal 2014, which we expect would result in a reduction in our revenue less repair payments in fiscal 2015 by a low single digit percentage, assuming the client provides us with the same volume of business in fiscal 2015 as they did in fiscal 2014.
+The new pricing arrangements under the Aviva master services agreement resulted in lower revenue for fiscal 2015 and for the three months ended June 30, 2015.
+Aviva MS accounted for 13.4%, 15.2% and 16.9% of our revenue and 14.2%, 16.2% and 17.8% of our revenue less repair payments in fiscal 2015, 2014 and 2013, respectively.